 3. Seek Help From School

 Guidance counsellors and department heads are a great resource.
 They know what is available and they frequently know which scholarships receive the least amount of applicants.

 This website covers scholarships for all provinces, territories, as well as scholarships available for Canadians studying abroad.
 Students should build a profile to gain access to deadline email alerts for specific scholarships.
 As well, as utilizing the filter tool that breaks down scholarships by: name, school of study, field of study or the scholarship provider.
 Other helpful sites include yconic, and CanLearn.

 One trend Wilkins has noticed over the past few years is that the amount of bursaries and scholarships are increasing, yet students continue to apply in the same low numbers.
 He would love to see more students apply and less money go to waste.
 “Don’t despair, get out there and try,” he says.

 There is no best time to apply for a scholarship.
-It’s best to monitor application deadlines through Scholarships Canada, the Financial Consumer Agency of Canada, yconic or the Association of Universities and Colleges of Canada (AUCC).
+It’s best to monitor application deadlines through Scholarships Canada, the Financial Consumer Agency of Canada, yconic or the Universities Canada.